Shehnaz Sheikh: Tanhaiyan Naye Silsilay

 After 27 years of Tanhaiyaan drama serial, a sequel named Olper's Tanhaiyan: Naye Silsilay was aired in late 2012.
 The script was co-written by Haseena Moin and Mohammad Ahmed and directed by Marina Khan.
 Six of the 16 original cast members reprised their roles but Sheikh refused the offer since she has quit acting.
 But Haseena Moin wanted her to render her voice for some letters her character has written to her sister in the drama.
 Sheikh agreed to doing a voice-over but demanded some amount for it.
 According to Haseena Moin, the sponsors refused to pay and she in return turned down the voice-over offer too.

-During an interview, Haseena Moin said about Sheikh's refusal of the offer to be a part of Tanhaiyan Naye Silsilay that "My guess is that as she had created an image in the past serial with her looks and young age, she didn’t want to spoil it."
+During an interview, Haseena Moin said about Sheikh's refusal of the offer to be a part of Tanhaiyan Naye Silsilay that "My guess is that as she had created an image in the past serial with her looks and young age, she didn't want to spoil it."
 Sheikh's character was subsequently killed off before the events of Tanhaiyan Naye Silsilay.

 Theater direction

 In 2010, Sheikh moved into theater, and directed Agatha Christie's 1960 play The Mousetrap at LGS Paragon.
-She described it as a challenge because, "It isn’t an easy play to perform; not only are the dialogues lengthy, but the names of the characters as well as the places mentioned [in the play] are rather alien for today’s generation and, hence, difficult to remember and pronounce."
+She described it as a challenge because, "It isn't an easy play to perform; not only are the dialogues lengthy, but the names of the characters as well as the places mentioned [in the play] are rather alien for today's generation and, hence, difficult to remember and pronounce."
 The play received favourable responses from critics and audiences during its run.

 In 2011, she was appointed as one of the judges for LUMS Dramafest.

 Comeback to television

 In 2021, Shehnaz Sheikh reunited with her friend and co-star Marina Khan in Tanhaiyaan on screen after 35 years for PTV show Star & Style.

 Shehnaz returned to television in 2024 to host the talk show Ankahi with Shehnaz Sheikh on PTV.
-The show premiered on May 7 in 2024, marking her return to television after a long hiatus.
+The show premiered on 7 May 2024, marking her return to television after a long hiatus.

 Personal life

 Sheikh married Seerat Hazir on 24 December 1982, who is also a Pakistani Television personality.
 They have two sons together.
 She resides in Lahore with her family and teaching and directing children's plays, first at Aitchison College, Lahore and now at Lahore Grammar School, for over 18 years.
 Talking about her work, she said that, "I thrive in the environment I work in.
 With adults, I feel one always has to deliver.
-It’s always ‘what’s it going to be this time?’
+It's always 'what's it going to be this time?'
 You're always on your guard with adults.
 With children, it's more natural.
 They take you for what you really are.
 You don't have to pretend."

 In November 2005, she along with her husband worked with FAME, a welfare organisation to help victims of 8 October 2005 earthquake in Northern Pakistan.